 Do your research before bringing your sexual fantasies to life

 If and when you decide to take your fantasizing from sex to IRL, keep it legal, consensual, and safe.
-Research any applicable legal, physical, finanical risks.
+Research any applicable legal, physical, financial risks.
 Talk through with each other what’s a go and no-go, and how you’ll check-in throughout the role play.

 Ditching your guilt and bringing your fantasies into real life can be tricky but it’s one more way you can have the intimate, adventurous, and satisfying sex life you desire.